TinyTapeout/tinytapeout_www/content/_index.en.md

 # Submit your design

 You can validate your repository now, but submissions won't open until 9th November.
+We will have:

+* 190 ASIC + PCB packages at $100 + P&P
+* 250 Design only packages at $25

 <style>
   [x-cloak] { display: none !important; }